-Table 5.2.1-1.
-Typical radio access latency components (Rel.
+Table 5.2.1-1: Typical radio access latency components (Rel.
 8/Rel.
 9) for an UL transmission from a UE without a valid uplink grant

-Table 5.2.1-2.
-Typical radio access latency components (Rel.
+Table 5.2.1-2: Typical radio access latency components (Rel.
 8/Rel.
 9) for a DL transmission

 From the tables it can be seen that grant acquisition delay, transmission and data processing times are additive.